dibley1973/ModelMaking.WindowFrameCalculator/README.md

 ## Contributing

 Feel free to contribute if you think this may be useful to you.
+You can contribute in any of the following ways:

+- Suggesting a feature
+- Working on a feature
+- Testing a feature
+- Raising a bug
+- Fixing a bug
+- Discussing the application
+- Sharing this repo or the finished website (when done) with others

+## Branching

+Branching will be a modified git flow, with a main branch

+## CI

+There will be no CI initially but when we get some kind of working product we may introduce Travis or gitHub Actions to build and deploy